-42. Ordinarily, the Court shall set fixed time limits at the final pretrial conference.
-All of counsels' examination time (whether direct, cross, re-direct or re-cross) for all witnesses and side bar conference time (as specified above) must fit within the time limits and may be allocated as counsel wish.
+35. Ordinarily, the Court shall set fixed time limits at the final pretrial conference.
+All of counsels' examination time (whether direct, cross, re-direct or re-cross) for all witnesses must fit within the time limits and may be allocated as counsel wish.
 The time limits for opening statements and closing arguments shall be considered separately.
 Counsel must keep track of everyone's usage.
 At the end of each day, counsel must confer over the time used and the time remaining for all parties and advise the Court daily.
-If a party requests a side bar to argue an objection, and the Court overrules that party's objection, the Court may charge the time spent at side-bar to that party.
+If a party requests a side bar to argue and objection, and the Court overrules that party's objection, the Court may charge the time spent at side bar to that party.